CyberGraph 2.0 - Policy Configuration

 3. Choose Enabled or Disabled for the Policy Status.

-5. Click on the Create Policy button.
+4. Click on Create Policy.

 Editing CyberGraph Policies